 “The new standards recognize the right of everyone to a world of work free from violence and harassment,” said ILO’s Director-General Guy Ryder, who credited the #MeToo movement with providing momentum for the treaty, which was negotiated for two years.

-Rothna Begum, senior women’s rights researcher at Human Rights Watch, said governments, workers and employers made history by adopting a treaty that sets standards for ending the scourge of violence and harassment in the world of work.
+Rothna Begum, a senior women’s rights researcher at Human Rights Watch, said governments, workers and employers made history by adopting a treaty that sets standards for ending the scourge of violence and harassment in the world of work.

 “The women who bravely spoke up about their #MeToo abuses at work have made themselves heard at this negotiation, and their voices are reflected in these important new protections,” she said.